 - Give students the opportunity to critically discuss the issues raised in a multi-disciplinary environment.
 This will be done in lectures and also in group work.

-- To test that students have understood and can apply what they have learnt through written, assessed work.
+- To test that students have understood and can apply what they have learnt through mini-quizzes.

 - To give the students experience of working in groups.

 - Lectures delivered by specialists from throughout the university and beyond.